 What about competitors?

 The bear argument Even some of the industry's biggest supporters think alternative cryptocurrencies could eventually overthrow bitcoin as the largest crypto currency by market cap.
-One reason: Bitcoin doesn't have a central development team that can improve it.
-For example, Ethereum co-founder Vitalik Buterin talks openly about pivoting ether (the Ethereum token) to a more energy-efficient operating standard.
-Some think bitcoin will never have this flexibility.
+One reason: Bitcoin doesn't have a central development team that can improve it, while many others do.
+That could make it easier for other cryptocurrencies to add new functions and innovate when necessary.

 The bull argument Bitcoin die-hards see its lack of a central development team as one of its most important features.
 They believe this makes it the purest, most decentralized cryptocurrency.
 Most cryptocurrencies are exploring other blockchain applications, but bitcoin is only concerned with functioning as a peer-to-peer payment network.
 Advocates see this a competitive advantage, especially when combined with its first mover advantage.